chuyuanliu/heptools/docs/guide/optional/config_parser.rst

 ``expand=True`` in :class:`~heptools.config.ConfigParser`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When ``expand=True`` (default), the dot-separated keys will be interpreted as accessing a nested dictionary and the parents will not be overriden.
-Use :ref:`config-flag-literal` to escape the keys with dot.
+Use :ref:`config-tag-literal` to escape the keys with dot.

 .. admonition:: example
   :class: guide-config-example, dropdown